bioRival/MountainPass/README.md

 summer - same as above\
 autumn - same as above\
 winter - same as above\
 status - possible choices: new, pending, accepted, rejected.
 When recieved from a user, by default it's - new.
-Later you can read the information and change status to what you see fit. \
-____After this, any attempts to edit it through API means is locked.
+Later you can read the information and change status to what you see fit.
+After this, any attempts to edit it through API means is locked. latitude - decimal number representing north–south position of a point on the surface of the Earth longitude - decimal number representing west-east position of a point on the surface of the Earth height - integer number representing the shortest distance between subject's location and the sea level

 Here's a few options API can do: